GaryRoberts/reactjs-portfolio-site/README.md

 ## What is the use of this Repo?

-This Project is a Simple ReactJS Project which demonstrates how to make portfolio website for a software It includes the following components:
+This Project is a Simple ReactJS Project which demonstrates how to make portfolio website for a software.
+It includes the following components:
 1. About
 2. Skills